schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/our_story.md

 <p>
   After some texting back and forth, they met for their first date at bar Paulus in Amsterdam for wine and cheese.
   They decided they enjoyed each other's company, but that they would take it slow.
-  Dear reader, it did not go slowly and the falling in love happened swiftly.
+  Dear guests, it did not go slowly and the falling in love happened swiftly.
 </p>
 <p>
   Nearly every year in the last decade, Marijne has visited Elfia, the biggest renaissance fair in the Netherlands.
   Marijne and Savannah went there for their 5th date.
-  After a full day of walking around, being tired, and having survived a hail storm, Savannah casually talked about how she had very seriously wanted to be a falconer.
+  After a full day of walking around, enjoying the beautiful costumes, and having survived a hail storm, Savannah casually talked about how she had very seriously wanted to be a falconer when she was younger.
   Something about this made Marijne realize that she would never be bored with Savannah by her side.
 </p>